vtt-scp/ccom-logger/README.md

-# ccom-logger
+# CCOM-logger
-Writes data from CCOM messages published to a MQTT broker to TimescaleDB database.
+Writes data from CCOM messages published to a MQTT broker to a database.

+TimescaleDB used as default.
+Support for other databases can be added, e.g. document databases like InfluxDB.

+The service is recommended to access MQTT broker and database locally.

 CCOM types supported:
 - SingleDataMeasurement

 ## Dependencies
 - Python >=3.8
 - Poetry
 - TimeScaleDB running separately